Sri Gowthami Degree and PG College: Affiliations, Academic and Extra-Academic Status

 Sri Gowthami Educational Institutions are affiliated to Acharya Nagarjuna University (ANU), Guntur and Board of Intermediate Education primarily.
 And its professional, skill development and technical institutions and colleges are affiliated to National Council for Technical Education (NCTE), Bangalore, APSCHE, Hyderabad, SCERT, DGET (NCVT) Govt. of India and both are also recognized by the respective affiliations of the Government of Andhra Pradesh and Government of India (Board of Intermediate Education etc.)

-Besides molding national level standardized and capacitated professionals in rural areas, the SGEIs also creates skilled and nation-building professionals with Social Responsibility and National Integration through its NSS, Voluntary social services, Campaigns, Blood donations, Health Camps, Disaster Relief Supports and all injured from the campus itself.
-It also conducts Yoga, Meditation, observation of socially important days, participation and conducting of all kinds of sports items in and off-campuses, state/national level competitions too.
+Besides molding national level standardized and capacitated professionals in rural areas, the SGEIs also trains professionals with Social Responsibility and National Integration through its NSS, voluntary social services, campaigns, blood donations, health camps, Disaster Relief Supports and all injured from the campus itself.
+It also conducts Yoga, Meditation, observation of socially important days, participation and conducting of different sports items in and off-campuses, state/national level competitions too.